nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_CLI_SHORTCUTS.md

 alias gb="git checkout -b "

 # Change the remote repository URL.
 This is useful when you
-# clone an instructors, or one of NSS's boilerate, repositories
+# clone an instructors, or one of NewForce's boilerate, repositories
 # and want to then have the code on your account and you don't
 # want to fork.
 #